[Updated: February 23, 2022]

 - Stay on the lookout for potential threats from new entrants.
 Most hotel companies failed to recognize how new players would leverage the Internet fifteen years ago to attract, convert, and retain guests, an oversight whose effects we continue to feel today.
 AI represents a similar situation.
 While it’s far too soon to predict who will emerge as the dominant players — in the Internet era, Travelocity and Yahoo predated Expedia and Google for instance — it’s not too soon to keep an eye for who’s shaping the dialogue and direction AI will take.
 Pay attention to how AI continues to evolve to protect your property’s position in the longer-term.

 Again, it’s easy to overestimate how much change we’ll see in the next two years here.
 But it’s far more dangerous for your business to underestimate changes over the next ten.
 AI isn’t science-fiction or fantasy.
 It’s reality.
-Companies have started to use AI to connect with customers and create memorable experiences.
+Travel companies are using AI to connect with customers and create memorable experiences every single day.
 And, ultimately, isn’t that what we’re supposed to do as hoteliers?
 The machines won’t win.
 But the people who use those machines most effectively will.
 And that’s a prediction that’s always been true.

-You might also want to check out these slides I had the pleasure of presenting recently about the key trends shaping marketing in the next year.
+You might also want to check out these slides I had the pleasure of presenting about the key digital trends shaping marketing.
 Here are the slides for your reference:

-Finally, you will definitely want to check out some of our past coverage of the mobile, local, social web and how to make it work for your hotel, including:
+Finally, you will definitely want to check out some of our past discussions about how to make digital work for your hotel, including: